Video: Watch this demo

 - square wave function generator

-- (x2) BNC to banana plug adapter (for scope and for function generator)
+- (x1) BNC to banana plug adapter (for scope)

 - Place function generator on table where it can be easily accessed by the professor.